CornerstonesQC/Gate_Model/README.md

 # Gate_Model

-Homework for the gate model module
+Challenge notebooks for the gate model module